Rwanda

 1946

-Rwanda and Burundi come under Belgian supervision, the United Nations taking over from the League of Nations.
+Rwanda and Burundi come under Belgian supervision, with the United Nations taking over from the League of Nations.

 1957